-Organizational dynamics is defined as the process of continuously strengthening resources and enhancing employee performances.
-It can also be described as how an organization manages and promotes organizational learning, better business practices and strategic management.
+What’s dynamics?
+Let’s define dynamics.
+Organizational dynamics is the process of continuously strengthening resources and enhancing employee performances.
+It also includes how an organization manages and promotes:

 The Essential Elements

 There are four fundamental business activities that contribute to an organization’s dynamics.

 Planning requires management to structurally define departments and divisions.
 Managers set measurable goals that will define future actions and decisions.
 Organizational planning may involve:

 - inventory control

 - revenue forecasts

 - expense management

 Managers use these plans as the actionable foundation for all their regular duties.

 Goal execution involves implementing, evaluating and following up with expected deliverables.
 To do this, managers must give resources and responsibilities to employees.
 This should be done based on skills and schedules.